 Do you want to work with young children?
 Or maybe you already are?
 This exciting foundation degree can help you start or advance a rewarding career.
 It could also help you into further qualifications and even a teaching degree.

-Study an education degree at ARU, ranked number 1 in the country for Education in the Guardian League Table 2021.
+Study an education degree at ARU, ranked fourth in the country for Education in the Guardian League Table 2022.

 This course offers a higher-level qualification for anyone working as a teaching assistant, early years nursery worker or playworker.
 It’s also ideal if you want to study before starting your career.